kisenge/SWE4203-Software-Maintenance/Milestone1/P2P-TicTacToe/P2P-TicTacToe/problemTracking.md

-3) Problem 3: Resetting the game needs to be complete
+3) Problem 3: Resetting the game needs to be complete (replayable games?)